szczepq/azure-devops/README.md

 In this article I will describe how to use Azure DevOps to:
 * build a docker image of your application
-* push this image to to Azure Container Register
+* push this image to Azure Container Register
 * release your kubernetes deployment to Azure Kubernetes Service

-If you don't have a basic knowlage about docker, kubernetes and Azure CLI please check my previous article [Deploying .NET Core Application to Azure Kubernetes Cluster for Less Than 5$](https://softwarehut.com/blog/tech/deploying-net-core-application-to-azure-kubernetes-cluster).
+If you don't have a basic knowledge about docker, kubernetes and Azure CLI please check my previous article [Deploying .NET Core Application to Azure Kubernetes Cluster for Less Than 5$](https://softwarehut.com/blog/tech/deploying-net-core-application-to-azure-kubernetes-cluster).

 ## What are the benefits of automating Continuous Integration and Delivery processes?
 * you save a lot oh time